Insprill/robot-insprill/docs/configuration/forms.md

 The outer most `forms` key has the following:
 - `messages` - See [messages](props/messages.md).
   - `invalid-channel` - Sent when user tries to use `/post` in a non-post channel.
+  - `malformed-input` - Sent with the form modal input when user entered illegal content.
 - `list` - See below:

 The following parameters are offered for each **individual** form: